3 Ways to Survive Grief During the Holidays

 -

 Make Some Plans.
-Your strategy this holiday season is to achieve maximum emotional comfort with minimal injury and aggravation (a good strategy for every holiday season.)
-In order to achieve this, you have to attempt a few plans.
+Your goal this holiday season is to achieve maximum emotional comfort with minimal injury and aggravation—a good strategy every year.
+To do this, try a few types of plans: